 - In my opinion, there is a little bit too much water for such a small setup.
 Vampire crabs prefer to stay on land.

-Although this paludarium is truly magnificent for its size, we should never forget that our job is to replicate their natural environment.
+Although this paludarium is truly magnificent for its size, we should never forget that our job is to replicate its natural environment.
 DO NOT ever sacrifice anything just to please your aesthetic look.

 Another example can show you what you can get if you are not restricted by the size of the tank.
 I am pretty sure that the WOW effect is guaranteed not just by your friends but the crabs themselves if they could talk.
 J

 Paludarium is an interesting variety for those that might want to try out something different from the usual (aquarium set-ups).
-Some hobbyists assume it too challenging since they are already used to only aquatic environments.
+Some hobbyists assume it is too challenging since they are already used to only aquatic environments.
 However, creating a paludarium may not be so easy-going, but you can seek the help of an experienced aquarist to aid in setting it up.

-Try it out someday and get acquainted to a whole new ecosystem, you can start small and step up once you are familiar with how it totally works.
+Try it out someday and get acquainted with a whole new ecosystem, you can start small and step up once you are familiar with how it totally works.